11123487/dersnd/README.md

-# Codes saves for hmwork
+# Codes saves for homework